-Distance education courses offer flexibility but still require a weekly commitment to meet deadlines.
-You will need to create and maintain a regular schedule for reviewing course materials, completing activities, submitting assignments, and reviewing instructor communication and feedback.
-Students who are successful in distance education classes are generally independent and self-motivated learners and comfortable with technology.
+Distance education courses offer flexibility but require a weekly commitment to meet deadlines.
+You must create and maintain a regular schedule for reviewing course materials, completing activities, submitting assignments, and reviewing instructor communication and feedback.
+Students who are successful in distance education courses are generally independent and self-motivated learners and comfortable with technology.

-Consider taking our Online Learning Self-Assessment to determine if this method of learning is right for you.
-If possible, we recommend starting with just one class.
+Consider completing our Online Learning Self-Assessment to determine if this learning method suits you.
+If you are uncertain, we recommend starting with just one course.
 As you become comfortable with the format, you can add more courses in future semesters.

-The Canvas Student Orientation Course is entirely online and will benefit all students, even those just using Canvas in face-to-face courses.
-You will learn how to navigate Canvas, communicate with your instructor and peers, submit assessments, review feedback, and more.
-The course is free and does not count toward credit hours for your certificate or degree.
-Instructors and dual credit facilitators can also use this orientation to experience a student's perspective and extend their support.
+The Canvas Student Orientation Course is entirely online and will benefit all students, even those only using Canvas for in-person courses.
+You will learn to navigate the platform, communicate with your instructor and peers, submit assessments, and review feedback.
+The free course does not count toward credit hours for your certificate or degree.
+Instructors and dual credit facilitators may also use this orientation to experience a student's perspective and extend their support.

 To enroll in the Orientation Course, you must be registered for at least one credit course at Cisco College.